haveno-dex/haveno-docs/docs/developer-guide/api.md

 [:material-github: haveno-ts](https://github.com/haveno-dex/haveno-ts){ .md-button .md-button--primary }

-The [new user interface](haveno-ui.md) will use haveno-ts to communicate with the Haveno core.

 If you are interested in integrating Haveno into your app, let us know and we'll be happy to help you out.

 ## Documented API calls